Saturday, February 27, 2016

 "In the midst of that troop of cannibals rose up the two heads of the massacred guards.
 The monsters, who had made trophies of them, had the atrocious idea of forcing a wig-maker to re-style their coiffures by powdering their bloodied heads...

-• Parisians dance in the streets to celebrate the arrival of bags of grain and the royal family:
+• Parisians celebrated the arrival of bags of grain and the royal family by dancing in the streets:

 # # #